The Home Depot

 Product Details

-Supports multiple buying options within the same structure, enabling true omni-channel selling.
+Supports multiple buying options within a shared experience, enabling true omni-channel selling.

-Supports multiple buying options within the same structure, enabling true omni-channel selling.
+Supports multiple buying options within a shared experience, enabling true omni-channel selling.

 Services follow the same structure, allowing associates to move between products and services without switching context.